XpiritBV/azure-sap-automation-deployer/README.md

 # Configuration

-The configuration of the deployer and terraform variables should be stored in the [cfg](cfg/) folder.
+The configuration of the deployer and Terraform variables should be stored in the [WORKSPACES](WORKSPACES/) folder.